LUCIT-Systems-and-Development/unicorn-binance-websocket-api/.github/ISSUE_TEMPLATE/bug_report.md

 #### Description of your issue
 ```
 Include the contents of the log file here.
+(REMOVE API_KEY, API_SECRET, LISTEN_KEY!!)
 ```